 The First Gear program helps shape Pitt inventions originating from University research from early-stage discovery to products and services that can be taken to market.
 The program offers hands-on guidance and mentorship that takes an inventor through the necessary steps in creating a go-to-market plan that can result in the creation of a new enterprise or licensing agreement for the technology.
 As a designated NSF I-Corps site, First Gear participants also receive $3,000 in funding to help validate the market-readiness of the innovation, and qualify for additional NSF funding of larger amounts.
-Want to learn more, watch the Pitt Ventures & NSF I-Corps webinar.
+Want to learn more, watch the Pitt Ventures & NSF I-Corps info session.

 A team working on a Pitt invention developed from University research (potential Pitt IP) that is comprised of the following: